 Many people believe that eliminating all animal products will greatly narrow their menus.
 But according to most vegans, quite the opposite happens.
 Once you start frequenting your local health/natural food stores and co-ops, perusing a few vegan cookbooks, or just following some of the suggestions in this guide, you’ll soon become familiar with the wide variety of options that weren’t a part of your previous diet.
 Over time, you’ll also discover you can follow almost any recipe – old or new – by substituting ingredients.

 The variety of vegan products is growing each year; and supermarkets are carrying more and more products that used to be found only in specialty stores.
-If meat and dairy substitutes aren’t plentiful locally, you can also order them through online catalogs, such as Pangea or the Mail Order Catalog.
+To check out the vegan options in your area, please see VegGuide.org.
+Meat and dairy substitutes can also be ordered through online catalogs, such as Pangea or the Mail Order Catalog.